 Based on citizen input received from survey comments and town hall meetings in April 2017, the Board approved the these 5-year target percentage allocations.

 Santa Rosa County voters will have an opportunity to vote to renew the existing half-cent sales tax on November 3, 2020.
 A renewed sales tax will allow continued investments in public safety, infrastructure and quality of life projects.
 If renewed, projects will be identified through public engagement and input.
 Projects will be reviewed by the citizen oversight committee and by the board of community commissioner in open public meetings.

 The half-cent local option sales tax was passed by approximately two-thirds of Santa Rosa County voters on August 30, 2016 and went into effect January 1.
-Over the next five years, the half-cent sales tax will generate an estimated $35 million to fund improvement projects such as:
+The five year program will generate over $41 million to fund improvement projects such as:

 LOST funds cannot be used for: